 Same-sex marriages will begin Monday in New Jersey after the state Supreme Court ruled Friday that the state must begin granting same-sex marriage licenses, a rebuff to Gov. Chris Christie.

 Christie, a Republican, favors civil unions, which New Jersey has offered since 2007, but he opposes same-sex marriage.
 The state had tried to delay the granting of marriage licenses pending an appeal of a ruling last month that found that it must allow same-sex couples to marry, saying not doing so deprived them of rights the U.S. Supreme Court guaranteed in June.

 Christie had asked the New Jersey Supreme Court to freeze a state judge's ruling legalizing same-sex marriage until it heard the case in January and made a final decision, but the court, in a unanimous ruling, found that the state had "not shown a reasonable probability it will succeed on the merits."

 Jeff Zelevansky / Getty Images file

-Gov. Chris Christie had asked the state Supreme Court to freeze same-sex marriages until issued a final ruling next year.
+Gov. Chris Christie had asked the state Supreme Court to wait and let New Jersey voters decide on same-sex marriage.

 In a statement Friday afternoon, Christie's office said that while he disagrees with the ruling, "the Supreme Court has made its determination" and directed the state Health Department to comply.